compiler-experts/miniJava/README.md

                 - [] check try statement
         - [x] `verify_constructors` that checks the type of constructors
         - [x] `verify_attributes` that checks the type of attributes

+##### Errors that can be found during Type-checking

+- ArgumentAlreadyExists
+- AttributeAlreadyExists
+- ClassAlreadyExists
+- ConstructorAlreadyExists
+- DuplicateLocalVariable
+- IncompatibleTypes
+    - when constructor try to return a variable ->  IncompatibleTypes("unexpected return value")
+    - when methode return does not contain variable -> IncompatibleTypes("missing return value")
+    - when methode return type does not corresponds with the declared one -> IncompatibleTypes("missing return value")
+- MethodAlreadyExists
+- UnknowVariable
+- WrongTypesAssignOperation
+- WrongTypesOperation

+##### Errors that can not yet be found during Type-checking

+- errors related to overloading
+- errors related to overriding

 #### Execution